How to Increase Hotel Revenue

 Promote Event Hosting Options

 Typically, hotels are already set up for catering to many people at once.
-Renting out additional space for conferences, business meetings, weddings and other parties is a great way to attract more customers and generate additional revenue.
+Rent out additional space for conferences, business meetings, weddings and other parties.
+This is a great way to attract more customers and generate additional revenue.

 • Offer catering packages to make your event space rental more comprehensive and appealing to event organisers

-• Invest in audio-visual equipment that can be hired by event organisers, such as microphones, speakers, projectors, digital screens, lighting, and video cameras
+• Invest in audio-visual equipment for hire by event organisers.
+This could include microphones, speakers, projectors, digital screens, lighting, and video cameras

 • Non-room hotel revenue